 Stage 4.
 Topic Research

 We’ll do the keyword research to identify topics relevant to your business that people are searching for in Google and Bing.
 We’ll be looking for topics that have high search volume but are not too competitive (low-hanging fruit).

 These keywords will also be chosen based on achieving your business objectives.

 Stage 5.
 Develop Your Content Strategy

 Your content marketing strategy will involve several key aspects to help guide and optimise your efforts, including:

 - Topics we recommend you cover (including suggested titles)

-- Writing style, length of content, form of content
+- Writing style, length of content, types of content

 - Recommended assets to help leverage your content

 - A plan to promote each published piece of content